RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ![payment]({% image_path kafka-console-consumer-stop.png %})

-####3.
-Adding Kafka Client to Cart Service
+#### 3. Adding Kafka Client to Cart Service

 ---

-By now we have added our `REST API`, `Cache` for our `Cart`.
-Quite often, other services or functions would need the data we are working with.
-And same in this case, once a user checks out, there are other services like the `Order Service` and the `Payment Service` that will need this information, and would most likely want to process further.
-So we need to make sure we can send a `Kafka` message to topic `orders`.
+By now we have added several microservices to operate on our retail shopping data.
+Quite often, other services or functions would need the data we are working with. e.g.  once a user checks out, there are other services like an _Order Service_ and our _Payment Service_ that will need this information, and would most likely want to process further.
+So we will integrate our Cart service with Kafka so that it can send an order message when a shopper checks out.

-To do that add the following methods in the `CartResource`.
+To do that open the `cart-service/src/main/java/com/redhat/cloudnative/CartResource.java` file in CodeReady.

-Add `ConfigProperty` to specify the details of Kafka messaging server.
+##### Adding Maven Dependencies using Quarkus Extensions

+Execute the following command via CodeReady Workspaces _Terminal_:

+`cd /projects/cloud-native-workshop-v2m4-labs/cart-service/`

+`mvn quarkus:add-extension -Dextensions="kafka"`

+This will add the Kafka extension and APIs to our Cart service app.

- * `// TODO: Add annotation of orders messaging configuration here` marker in `CartResource` class:
+* Like our Payment service, add this code to the `// TODO: Add annotation of orders messaging configuration here` marker:

 ~~~java
     @ConfigProperty(name = "mp.messaging.outgoing.orders.bootstrap.servers")